 Welcome to the Church Matters Outreach Page!

-This page will contain ideas, tools, and suggestions for improving your local outreach efforts.Links are provided to already prepared documents that can be downloaded for free use in your church.
-Any suggestions for improvements, etc., please feel free to do so via the contact page.
-If you are with a 3-4 hour driving radius of McMinnville, OR I am available for on-site assistance.
-See Consulting Page for details on assistance.
+This page will contain ideas, tools, and suggestions for improving your local evangelism and outreach efforts.Links are provided to already prepared documents that can be downloaded for free use in your church.
+Any suggestions for improvements, etc., or help with the details, please feel free to contact me via the contact page.

-Below are links to specific information that has been collected to assist churches in assembling an aggressive plan for their outreach efforts.
+Below are links to specific information that has been collected to assist churches in assembling an aggressive plan for their evangelism and outreach efforts.

 General Thoughts on Outreach click here